panzerdp/dmitripavlutin.com/content/posts/124-javascript-value-vs-reference/index.md

 The main difference between the two is that passing by value happens when assigning and comparing primitives while passing by reference when assigning and comparing objects.

-Let's discuss about values and references in more detail in this post.
+Let's discuss values and references in more detail in this post.

 ## 1. Understanding primitive and objects

 JavaScript provides 2 categories of data types: *primitives* and *objects*.

-The primitives are numbers, booleans, strings, symbols and special values `null` and `undefined`.
+The primitives are numbers, booleans, strings, symbols, and special values `null` and `undefined`.

 ```javascript
 // Primitives